avilabiel/clean-architecture-typescript/README.md

-# clean-architecture-node-js
+# clean-architecture-typescript

 The idea is to create a simple API where it will save leads from the website's contact form.
-Also, this API should be responsible to send an email to:

-- The client
-- The stakeholder

 ## SOLID Architecture in my words